 Cut the pants leg off at a spot where you could start cutting your fringe.
 So, cut the length where you want the bottom of the fringe to end.
 Longer is better because you can always cut the fringe higher up the shorts to show more leg.

-I cut long slits about .5 inches in width and 4 inches in length all down the front and back of the shorts.
+I cut long slits about a 1/2 inch in width and 4 inches in length all down the front and back of the shorts.

 Try the shorts on to see if the fringe lays in a desirable spot on your thighs.
 If not try to rip them up the thigh a little to your desired length.
 The denim should easily rip with your hands.
 Don’t rip too hard though!